-Within the Byro North Project there are more than five separate high amplitude magnetic anomalies of significant size that have been sampled.
-Ethnographic Site Avoidance Surveys have been completed resulting in the ground associated with the anomalies being cleared of any ethnographic significance.
-Proposals of Work are under consideration at the Department of Mines.
-Drilling will proceed in the five areas once funding and all approvals are complete.
-Drilling is based on work completed to date covering high definition aeromagnetic anomalies, surface outcrop mapping and positive rock chip sampling assays from surface sampling.
+Within the Byro North Project there are five separate high amplitude magnetic anomalies of significant size that have been sampled.
+Ethnographic Site Avoidance Surveys have been completed in the locations and the anomalies have been given the all clear of any sites of ethnographic significance.
+Proposals of Work have been approved by the Department of Mines.
+Drilling will proceed in the five areas once funding is complete.
+Drill targets are based on work interpreted to date covering high definition aeromagnetic anomalies, surface outcrop mapping and positive rock chip sampling assays from surface sampling.
+The areas to be tested are shown in Figure 3.